dstackai/dstack/docs/reference/cli/delete.md

 # dstack delete

-Use this command to delete finished runs within the current Git repository.
+Use this command to delete finished runs within the current Git repo.

 ### Usage